arsenicks/proxmox-intel-igpu-exporter/README.md

 > [!IMPORTANT]
 > Forked from onedr0p/intel-gpu-exporter, no credit to me, I made minimal modification to accept args and add a systemd service example.
+> This is intended to run on proxmox node but should run anywhere as far as the requirements are there.

-Get metrics from Intel GPUs, this is intended to run on a proxmox host node as a systemd service.
+Get metrics from Intel iGPUs, this is intended to run on a proxmox host node as a systemd service.
 Pretty usefull if you host VM that use passthrough for HW acceleration for transcoding like Plex, Jellyfin, Ombi or even Frigate for object detection.
-This script will provide different statistics of your iGPU that you can import in prometheus for example to use with grafana.
+This script will provide different statistics of your iGPU that you can import in prometheus to use with grafana or anything, really, use your imagination.

 ## Basic

-Runs on port 9100 by default, default refresh is at 10000ms.
+Runs on port 9100 by default, default refresh is 10000ms.
 Use intel_gpu_top output as json and parse it to feed the correct format for prometheus scraping.

 Tested on Proxmox VE 8.4.1

 ## Requirements
 - Python 3 (3.11 already installed on pve 8.4.1)
-- Python prometheus_client
+- Python prometheus_client v0.21.1
-- intel-gpu-tools installed
+- intel-gpu-tools v1.27.x installed

 ## Installation
 As root:
 ```bash
 # Install dependency